 The planet Venus is often called Earth's twin planet.
 The two planets are approximately the same size and Venus is our next door neighbour in the solar system.
-Venus is often described as being one of the most beautiful planets to look at.
+Venus is often described as being one of the most beautiful planets to look at through a telescope.
 However a holiday to Venus would be a one way trip!
-If you set foot on the surface of Venus you would be boiled alive by surface temperatures in excess of 4500C, squashed flat by the thick and dense atmosphere, where the surface pressure is equivalent to being 1000 metres below the surface of the ocean on Earth.
+If you set foot on the surface of Venus you would be boiled alive by surface temperatures in excess of 4500C, squashed flat by the pressure caused by a thick and dense atmosphere, where the surface pressure is equivalent to being 1000 metres below the surface of the ocean on Earth.
 To make matters worse it also rains concentrated sulfuric acid so you would be corroded to death as well!

 a massive bombardment

 comets which resulted in the surface temperature

 getting so high that the entire planet melted to form a molten ball of

 space.
 The fact that the whole planet was in a liquid state allowed all the heavy elements to sink to the

 is why we have a core made up of heavy metals such as iron

 Once this bombardment from space decreased and the volcanic activity dropped it allowed the surface to cool

 and solidify and form a solid crust.
 But where did